 When football fans hear “Battle of the Brazos,” they think of an old rivalry between Baylor and Texas A&M (formerly The Agricultural and Mechanical College of Texas), two schools situated on the Brazos River.
 Before the days of the Big 12 and the Southeastern Conferences, there was the Southwest Conference (SWC), where Baylor and Texas A&M vied for the title of SWC champions for decades until the conference was disbanded in 1996.
 But there were a few years when the schools did not compete, and it was because of a tragedy that has been swathed in myth and bias.
 A young A&M cadet lost his life as a result of a heated brawl between the two sides during halftime of the game on October 30, 1926.

 Baylor and A&M had developed quite the rivalry in the years since their first face-off in 1899.
 It was the big public college versus the small private college, with the added competition for Baylor women’s hearts, as A&M was still an all-male institution.
 The cadets often courted the Baylor gals, invoking the ire of the Baylor men ready to come to their defense.
 The football field became the perfect setting to release this frustration and to try to come out on top for all the girls, alumni, and other fans to see.
-To add to the stakes, during the 1920s the Baylor-A&M game was often the biggest of the season, being played in the famous ten-thousand-seat Cotton Palace stadium and often also serving as Baylor’s homecoming game.
+To add to the stakes, during the 1920s the Baylor-A&M game was often the biggest of the season, being played in the famous ten-thousand-seat Cotton Palace stadium (pinned on map below) and often also serving as Baylor’s homecoming game.
 A&M would bring its entire cadet corps and parade through the streets of Waco as well.
 The festivities surrounding the game were highly anticipated, and it was always a full house.

 With such revelry comes emotion and team spirit, and these can sometimes get out of hand.
 In fact, trouble had been brewing at this football showdown in the years leading up to the fateful game in 1926.
 In 1922, a riot broke out after the game and was broken up by firehoses.
 In 1924, another riot erupted after the Aggies lost, and both male and female students were allegedly assaulted until the Waco police dispelled the violence.
 When the 1926 game rolled around, Baylor had law enforcement ready for any postgame shenanigans, but to everyone’s surprise, the violence came long before the game ended.